csunlab/NFA/v1.10.1/README.md

 What’s new

 - minor bug fix in the NFA_functions.py code with new pandas version.
-Added “.iloc” after “self” on lines
+Added “.iloc” after “self” on lines 27, 28, 37.

+- minor bug fix in NFA_main.py.
+The headers do not have to be numbers now to be able to plot the final figure.
+Changed “int” to “eval” at line 170.

-- added “# -*- coding: utf-8 -*-“ on top of every code to prevent some bugs when using some characters
+- added “# -*- coding: utf-8 -*-“ on top of every code to prevent some bugs when using some characters.